IceGawd/Phantom-Keys/README.md

 ### flippedIndex
+*I dont remember what this does, its something for spiral / darkness though*
 | **Type** | **Variable Name** | **Description** |
 | :------: | :---------------: | :-------------: |
 | int | num | N/A |